 Welcome to UNM Online

 The nature of online education allows UNM to deliver academic content beyond New Mexico’s borders.
-There are state and federal regulations in place to ensure students living outside of a university’s state are protected and receive a quality education.
-Legal Stuff provides an overview of accreditation and compliance issues critical for online students.
+There are state and federal regulations in place to ensure students are protected and receive a quality education.
+Legal provides an overview of accreditation and compliance information critical for online students.

 Admission and Registration